karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PermissionGroupHasPermissionApiInterface/insertPermissionGroupHasPermissions.md

-PermissionGroupHasPermissionApiInterface::insertPermissionGroupHasPermissions — Inserts the given permissionGroupHasPermission rows in the database.
+PermissionGroupHasPermissionApiInterface::insertPermissionGroupHasPermissions — Inserts the given permission group has permission rows in the database.